SASE-Labs-2021/site/content/_global/footer.md

 ### SASE Labs UMN

 Interdisciplinary STEM projects and workshops.
-Join to learn new things, meet new people, and build new stuff!
+Join to learn new things, meet new people, and build cool stuff!

 ##### Interested in collaborating?